Last Updated on January 11, 2022 by Oddmund Groette

 Both of these two seasonalities are no outliers.
 They have been consistent for decades.
 However, there is no guarantee it will continue.

 Before we go on to backtest the S&P 500/gold miners rotation strategy, we want to give a humble reminder of the previous rotation strategies we have published free of charge:

 - Monthly momentum in SPY and TLT (rotation strategy)

 - A monthly momentum strategy in ETFs (rotation strategy in TLT, SPY, and EEM)

 Rotation strategy between the S&P 500 and gold miners

-We test our rotation strategy by using data from Yahoo!finance: ^gspc for the S&P 500 and FSAGX as a proxy for the gold miners.
+We test the S&P500 and gold miners rotation strategy by using data from Yahoo!finance: ^gspc for the S&P 500 and FSAGX as a proxy for the gold miners.

 FSAGX is the ticker code for the Fidelity mutual fund that invests in gold mining stocks.
 We use this as a proxy because we get access to data back to 1985.
 We have no idea if FSAGX is a useful trading vehicle.
 Commissions and fees might make it useless for trading, so it only serves as an example in this article.